hine13/NumericalProg-student/docs/NP_API_Documentation.md

 }
 ```

+ # ode

 Also, create a function that calls different ODE method

 **Parameters**